Thank you for helping behind the scenes!

 Greeters

-As people begin to arrive (about 4:45pm; remember, visitors come early!):
+As people begin to arrive (as early as 9:40 - visitors come early!):

 • Greet folks by name if possible.
-If it’s a friend and they want to chat, kindly move them along: tell them you’ll catch them after service, ask them to save you a seat inside, etc.
+If it’s a friend and they want to chat, kindly move them along: tell them you’ll catch them after service, ask them to save you a seat, etc.

-• If they’re visiting, welcome them warmly, ask how they heard about us, introduce them to a fellow greeter or staff, etc. You can offer them one of the “I’m New Here” cards (they can return it to the booth on their way out or hand it to a staff member), also the Values + Benediction card or stickers if they’re into it.
-If they have kids, walk them over to the staff sitting at the kids’ check-in table.
+• If they’re visiting, welcome them warmly, ask how they heard about us, introduce them to a fellow greeter or staff, etc. You can direct them to the Welcome table for a visitor postcard packet.
+If they have kids, walk them to the check-in (follow the green/pink floor tape!) with Caitlin + team upstairs.

 • Come join worship during the second song or when people stop trickling in.

-• Before you go inside, designate a “Goodbyer” - one greeter who returns to the entrance at the end of the service to say goodbye to folks as they leave, answer questions (or refer to a staff member), etc.
+• Before you go inside, designate a “Goodbyer” - one greeter who returns to the outside stairs at the end of the service to say goodbye to folks as they leave, answer questions (or refer to a staff member), etc.

 During worship: